How to Determine the Gender of a Noun in Russian

 спрей (spray)

-What do these words have in common?
+What do they have in common?
 They all end in a consonant.
 And all of them are masculine.

-So, the first clue you should look out for is the noun’s ending.
+So, the first clue to look out for is the noun’s ending.

 Feminine nouns